Snehitreddy66/Customer-churning-using-LDA/README.md

-Predicting the customers churning probability of a telecom company based on their previous data.
+Predicting the customers churning probability of a telecom company based on their previous data using R programming Language.